PascalBod/lm-zephyr/README.md

 Ensure the board is connected to a PC's USB port, and attached to the VM.
 Flash the board, for instance with **Terminal > Run Task...**, then selecting **West Flash**.

 To run the sample application in debug mode, select **Run > Start Debugging**.

+The VS Code workspace file modified according to the above instructions is part of this repository.